 10 Filing Away Memories

-Most of this memory consolidation occurs during one of the deepest parts of sleep, slow-wave sleep, in which there is little other brain activity.
-As the mind transitions into REM (rapid eye movement) sleep, the brain then stabilizes the critical memories for quick recall later.
+The heavy lifting of this memory consolidation occurs during the deepest phase of sleep, known as slow‑wave sleep, when overall brain activity is at a lull.
+As the night progresses and we drift into REM (rapid eye movement) sleep, the brain then fine‑tunes those crucial memories, making them readily accessible for quick recall later on.

 9 Blood Pressure And Core Temperature Drop